 How to actually use a multi-meter:

-On an analog meter (and some digital meters), you must turn a knob to set the function, and the function range.
-You also may have to select certain pin jacks, especially for a highest current function, on digital meters as well as analog meters.
+On an analog meter and some digital meters, you must turn a knob to set the function, and the function range.
+You also may have to select certain pin jacks, especially for a highest current function.
 Some require using certain pin jacks for resistance (ohms) functions.

-Typically the analog meter scales read zero on the left (except for ohms), where the needle rests with no input.
-The needle is deflected during use, and the maximum reading is USUALLY the function RANGE setting, which is the maximum reading for that setting.
-On lowest ohm functions, full right indication is often the minimum, shorted, ohms reading.
+Typically the analog meter scales read zero on the left, where the indicating needle rests with no input.
+The needle is deflected during use, and the maximum reading is usually the function range setting, that is, the maximum reading for that setting.
+Zero may be on the right end of the indicating meter for ohms functions.
+On lowest ohm functions, full right indication is often the minimum, shorted leads, ohms reading.

-Thus you might set this knob for DC volts, 25 volt range for measuring zero to 25 volts.
+Thus you might set the knob for DC volts, 25 volt range, for measuring zero to 25 volts DC.
 Analog meters tend to be more accurate at higher readings.
-This is generally not of much importance unless you are reading a low value, perhaps 10% or less of maximum reading on a range.
-If you had a voltage drop in a circuit of maybe 0.5 volt, you would NOT use the 0-25 range to measure it, you would use a more sensitive range.
-Many analog meters have a screw to adjust the needle to the zero point, mechanically.
+This is generally not of much importance unless you are reading a low value, perhaps 10% or less of maximum reading on any range.
+If you had a voltage drop in a circuit of maybe 0.5 volt you wanted to read, you would not use the 0-25 range to measure it, you would use a more sensitive range.
+Many analog meters have a screw located near the bottom of the face of the meter to adjust the needle to the zero point.
 Be sure to check the meter, in the physical position you use it at, for zeroing.

-BE CAREFUL when using any meter on the CURRENT ranges.
-Current is NOT to be measured from a power source to ground! (same for ohms ...but no electricity AT ALL in the circuit is allowed).
+*****Be careful when using any meter on the current ranges, and, really, on any range.
+Current is not to be measured from a power source to ground! (same for ohms ...where no electricity at all in the circuit is allowed).
 Current is measured with a series connection (the meter is connected between the power source and the device; or, between the device (or battery) grounding side connection and chassis ground).
 Failure to follow this advice can either blow a meter's fuse (if it has one) or ruin the meter, at least on the current ranges!
 The ohmmeter circuit in the meter must not have power applied from your test lead connections, or you can burn the ohms section.
-If you are checking a diode board in an Airhead motorcycle, DISCONNECT the battery first, before removing the outer cover and certainly before using the ohmmeter or diode test functions.
+If you are checking a diode board in an Airhead motorcycle disconnect the battery first, before removing the outer cover and certainly before using the ohmmeter or diode test functions.

 (1) OHMMETER FUNCTIONS: